SanjanaYasna/holybike/dev_notes/dev_notes_payments.md

 - the price is based off of the amount calculated by ride
 - session handles the link to stripe's premade checkout
     - https://docs.stripe.com/api/checkout/sessions?lang=curl
-- the success and cancel url are based off of local host, but it should still work if you're using a different one
+- the success url is based off of local host, so it might break
 - metadata: I couldn't figure out how to pass in the ride.id to the success path, so I used metadata instead
     - https://docs.stripe.com/api/metadata
 - `redirect_to session.url, allow_other_host: true`